 The shape of the mirror itself is very important, as it determines how the mirror works and should be used.
 Bagua mirrors can be flat, concave (bowing in, like a bowl), or convex (bowing out, like a dome).
 Flat mirrors are considered neutral and can reflect both good and bad energy.
 These can be used either indoors or outdoors, much as you might use a standard decorative mirror indoors for feng shui cures.
 Concave and convex mirrors should be used outdoors only and can have very different applications.

 Concave Bagua Mirror

 A concave bagua mirror is used in feng shui applications when the negative energy, or sha chi, outside needs to be neutralized by being absorbed.
 Essentially, a concave mirror will "suck in" the negative feng shui energy and neutralize it.
 A concave mirror often is preferable to a convex mirror because the negative energy is taken in, rather than being reflected outward, where it can affect those in the surrounding area.

 One way to use a concave mirror is when the front of your home (and particularly the front door or windows) faces a road that is perpendicular to the front of the house and meets a road that is parallel to the house, forming a "T." Placing a concave bagua mirror above or to the side of the door or window facing the perpendicular road prevents sha chi energy from entering your home from the road.

-Another common application of a concave mirror is when a home faces a large obstacle, such as a large tree, an electrical utility tower or cell tower, or even a cliff or mountain.
+Another common application of a concave mirror is when a home faces a large obstacle, such as a large tree, an electrical utility tower, cell tower, cliff, or mountain.
 These obstacles can direct negative energy toward the home, which can be absorbed by a concave bagua mirror.

 If an obstacle or neighboring building or other structure has a pointed or sharp feature directed at your house, a concave mirror can absorb the sha chi from these features.